 Yes.
 Bruce Power has invested millions in the Bruce Units at both stations in response to Fukushima and extreme weather events.
 In summary, the modifications allow us to use alternate methods to plug in additional cooling, standby power, or filtration.
 The modifications give us much greater flexibility to cool, contain and control our reactor systems and protect the public in a direct hit of an extreme weather system that damages the existing operational infrastructure.

-If you have any additional questions, please contact us through our community portal.
+If you have any additional questions, please contact us through the form at the top of the page, or on our community portal page.